Aman-Goel1/Aman-Goel1.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
+I'm a current Master of Science in Computer Vision at Carnegie Mellon University.
 I have graduated with B.Tech CSE (Honors) program at IIIT, Hyderabad.
 I am interested in scalable physics augmented machine learning for computer vision, graphics and machine learning.

-I am currently a visting scholar at the University of Glasgow, advised by Prof. Edmond S.L.
+I was a visting scholar at the University of Glasgow, advised by Prof. Edmond S.L.
 Ho.

-Prior to this I was a visiting scholar at Northumbria University, advised by Prof. Edmond S.L.
-Ho.
+Prior to this I was a visiting scholar at University of Oxford and Northumbria University, advised by Prof. Edmond S.L.
+Ho and in collaboration with Post doc.
+Qianhui Men.

 I spent my undergraduate honors research with Prof. Avinash Sharma at The Centre for Visual Information Technology (CVIT), a premier computer vision and graphics research lab in India.